-After years of rumours and speculation, Nintendo has finally lifted the lid on its revised and upgraded Switch system.
-Introducing the Nintendo Switch OLED Model, launching on October 8th (the same day as Metroid Dread).
+After years of rumours and speculation, Nintendo finally lifted the lid on its revised and upgraded Switch system in June 2021 and the Nintendo Switch OLED Model launched on October 8th (the same day as Metroid Dread).

-The new system will feature a larger 7-inch OLED screen (the standard console has a 6.2-inch LCD screen), a new wider kickstand, enhanced audio through new in-built speakers, a LAN port in the dock, and 64GB of internal storage (double the 32GB of the standard model).
-It also comes in a fetching new colour variant, as you can see above.
+The newer system features a larger 7-inch OLED screen (the standard console has a 6.2-inch LCD screen), a wider kickstand, enhanced audio through new in-built speakers, a LAN port in the dock, and 64GB of internal storage (double the 32GB of the standard model).
+The Joy-Con and the dock also comes in a fetching new colour variant, as you can see above.

 However, it seems to have fallen short of the hype surrounding the rumoured Switch Pro, offering a 720p image on its screen and a 1080p image when docked and played on your TV.
 Nintendo has confirmed that the CPU and RAM remain unchanged when compared to the original Switch model.